hwsc-org/hwsc-org.github.io/wikis/app-gateway/epics.md

 7. If the `email` and `password` are valid:
     1. user-svc generates or grabs an existing `AuthToken`.
     2. user-svc returns `codes.OK` and `identification` to app-gateway-svc.
+    3. app-gateway-svc updates the current `secret` as necessary.
     3. app-gateway-svc finalizes the authentication.
     4. app-gateway-svc performs context metadata sanitization.
     5. app-gateway-svc returns the `token_string` to Chrome.